-Allergies and digestive issues are way to common amongst dogs which is why we promote a grain free, health diet.
+Allergies and digestive issues are way too common amongst dogs which is why we promote a grain-free, healthy diet.

 We recommend reading the ingredients before you buy.

-Avoid corn, cereals, wheat, sugar and anything you don’t easily recognise as an ingredient.
+Avoid corn, cereals, wheat, sugar, and anything you don’t easily recognize as an ingredient.